 High-heat searing with steak

-The best charcoal grill for steak-searing in our lineup was the Weber Classic Kettle.
+The best charcoal grill for steak searing in our lineup was the Weber Classic Kettle.
 The steak had nice grill marks while keeping a medium doneness on the inside.
 The worst was our Tacklife review unit, which didn't hold much heat and didn't sear while cooking.
 The steak on that grill needed an additional five minutes to get to a temperature of 135 F, the minimum for medium rare.

 Chicken and indirect, medium heat

 Next, we tested each grill's medium heat cooking capability by roasting whole chickens.
-The trick here is to keep the grills at a hot enough temperature to cook a chicken for upwards of two hours.
+The trick here is to keep the grills at a hot enough temperature to cook a chicken for upward of two hours.

 Next, we light each grill's snake at one end of the chain with five lit briquettes (tumbleweed fire starters work, too).
-We set all air vents on each grill (top and bottom) to the halfway open position.
+We set all air vents on each grill (top and bottom) to the halfway-open position.
 Lastly, we place one rack of ribs on each grill for indirect cooking, with the meat not sitting directly above the coals.

 We noted similar temperature performance from the Nexgrill, along with similar rib results.
 Cooking ribs low and slow on the Nexgrill required just 4 hours, 30 minutes.
-Its rack came out well too, though like the Napoleon, its bark was more pronounced than what the Weber produced.
+Its rack came out well too, though like the Napoleon, its bark was more pronounced than the Weber produced.

 Our rib experience with a few of the other grills was far from ideal.
 The Tacklife was particularly bad.
 At times, the inside of this grill hit temperatures as high as 400 F. And sadly, the ribs it produced came out burned, charred and overdone.